30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Bathing and doing other grooming tasks

-According to the BLS, the job outlook for vet tech jobs is excellent, with a projected 16 percent growth through 2029.
+According to the BLS, the job outlook for vet tech jobs is excellent, with a projected 19% growth (2023-2033).
+That’s why this is one of the best careers that take 2 yrs of college.

 Human resources assistants work under the supervision of HR managers and help them with everyday administrative and human resources tasks in HR departments of organizations.
-They help in payroll processing, assisting in recruitment, and compiling and maintaining records.
-Key responsibilities for these associate degree jobs include:
+They help in payroll processing, recruitment, and compiling and maintaining records.
+Key responsibilities for these associates degree jobs in business include:

 • Recruiting new employees and maintaining employee records